 where $X_i\sim F_i$, $i=1,\dots,n$.
 We see that \eqref{eq:port_linear} is a linear optimization problem with a penalty $\beta$, which often admits closed-form solutions when $\beta$ is properly chosen.
 For any given $\mathbf{a}\in A$, we define

-The set $\M^{\mathbf{a}}(F_1,\dots,F_n)$ is the weighted version of $\M^{S}(F_1,\dots,F_n)$ in Example \ref{ex:main}.
-Note that $\M^{\mathbf{a}}(F_1,\dots,F_n)$ is generally neither closed under concentration nor closed under conditional expectation.
-However, $\M^{\mathbf{a}}(F_1,\dots,F_n)$ is asymptotically (for large $n$) similar to a set of distributions closed under concentration; see Theorem 3.5 of \cite{MW15} for a precise statement in the case of equal weights and identical marginal distributions.
-Therefore, even though $\M^{\mathbf{a}}(F_1,\dots,F_n)$ is not closed under concentration for some $\mathbf{a}\in A$, our result of the problem \eqref{eq:port_linear} is a good approximation of the original problem for large $n$.
+The set $\M(\mathbf{a},F_1,\dots,F_n)$ is the weighted version of $\M^{S}(F_1,\dots,F_n)$ in Example \ref{ex:main}.
+Note that $\M(\mathbf{a},F_1,\dots,F_n)$ is generally neither closed under concentration for all intervals nor closed under conditional expectation.
+However, $\M(\mathbf{a},F_1,\dots,F_n)$ is asymptotically (for large $n$) similar to a set of distributions closed under concentration for all intervals; see Theorem 3.5 of \cite{MW15} for a precise statement in the case of equal weights and identical marginal distributions.
+Therefore, even though $\M(\mathbf{a},F_1,\dots,F_n)$ is not closed under concentration for all intervals for some $\mathbf{a}\in A$, our result of the problem \eqref{eq:port_linear} is a good approximation of the original problem for large $n$.
 Such asymptotic equivalence between worst-case riskmetrics of aggregate risks with equal weights has already been well studied in the literature; see e.g., Theorem 3.3 of \cite{EWW15} for the $\VaR$/$\ES$ pair and Theorem 3.5 of \cite{CLW18} for distortion risk measures.

 We conduct numerical calculations to illustrate the equivalence between both sides in \eqref{eq:port_equiv}.
-We choose the action set $A_{a,b}=\{(x_1,\dots,x_n)\in[a,b]^n:\sum^n_{i=1}x_i=1\}$, for $0\le a<1/n<b\le 1$ and the penalty function $\beta$ to be the $\mathcal{L}^2$-norm multiplied by a scaler $c\ge 0$, namely $c||\cdot||_2$, where the scaler $c$ is a tuning parameter of the $\mathcal L^2$ penalty.
+We choose the action set $A_{a,b}=\{(x_1,\dots,x_n)\in[a,b]^n:\sum^n_{i=1}x_i=1\}$, for $0\le a<1/n<b\le 1$ and the penalty function $\beta$ to be the $\mathcal{L}^2$-norm multiplied by a scaler $c\ge 0$, namely $c\Vert \cdot\Vert _2$, where the scaler $c$ is a tuning parameter of the $\mathcal L^2$ penalty.
 We first solve the optimization problems separately for the well-known VaR/ES pair at the level of $0.95$.
 Specifically, the two problems are given by